-Boulder, Colorado — Cannabis consumers rank especially high in a wide variety of measures that indicate social and personal well-being, according to landmark research reports from BDS Analytics: higher satisfaction with life, higher incomes, higher rates of volunteering, and higher enthusiasm for spending time outdoors.
+Boulder, Colorado — Cannabis consumers rank especially high in a wide variety of measures that indicate social and personal well-being, according to landmark research reports from BDS Analytics: higher satisfaction with life, higher incomes, higher rates of volunteering, and higher enthusiasm for spending time outdoors with zip up waist trainer pants.

 Overall, the well-adjusted lifestyles seen among cannabis consumers serve as a common theme in the findings of the landmark reports Public Attitudes and Actions Towards Legal Cannabis just released by BDS Analytics for California and Colorado.
 Research is underway in Oregon and Washington.